 "Sec.
 12. The Commissioners and Mayor shall be elected to four-year terms by the qualified voters of the entire Town, except as provided otherwise in this section.
-In 2001, and quadrennially thereafter, a Mayor shall be elected to a four year term.
-In 2001, for the position of Commissioner, the two persons receiving the highest numbers of votes shall be elected to four-year terms and the three persons receiving the next highest numbers of votes shall be elected to two-year terms.
-2015, the Mayor shall be elected to serve a term of five years, but the Mayor's successors shall serve four-year terms.
-In 2015, three commissioners shall be elected for five-year terms, and the two commissioners whose terms expire in 2017 shall continue to serve until 2018.
+In 2001, and quadrennially thereafter, a Mayor shall be elected to a four-year term.
+In 2001, for the position of Commissioner, the two persons receiving the highest numbers of votes shall be elected to four year terms and the three persons receiving the next highest numbers of votes shall be elected to serve until 2018.
+In 2018, and quadrennially thereafter, the Mayor shall be elected for a term of four years.
+In 2015, three commissioners shall be elected for five-year terms, and the two commissioners shall be elected for five-year terms, and the two commissioners shall be elected for five-year terms, and the two commissioners shall be elected for five-year terms, and the two commissioners shall be elected for five-year terms, and the two commissioners shall be elected for five-year terms, and the two commissioners shall be elected for five-year terms, and the two commissioners shall be elected for five-year terms, and the two commissioners shall be elected for five-year terms.

+whose terms expire in 2017 shall continue to serve until 2018.
 In 2003,2020, and quadrennially thereafter, three persons shall be elected to four-year terms.
 In 2005,2018, and quadrennially thereafter, two persons shall be elected to four-year terms."